Refinancing International Student Loans

 Before you begin applying, research which are the banks available for you and whose eligibility criteria suits you.
 Apply to several lenders.

 Employment or job offers

-- U.S bank account
+U.S bank account

 U.S. personal phone number

 Your residential address proof in the U.S